bbauska/JS-intermediate/README.md

     performance.
 Ensure that refactoring does not affect the external behavior of the program.

-**The image below represents a high-level TDD approach toward development:**
+<h4>The image below represents a high-level TDD approach toward development:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 03. tdd (0#) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">